naoisehayes/notes/docs/History/Jarrow.md

 - Jarrow would petition the government.&nbsp;

 ---

 &nbsp;

 # Organisation of the Crusade

-- On the 20th July 1936, Jarrow Borough Council decided to organise a march to petition the government.&nbsp;
+- On the 20th July 1936, Jarrow Borough Council decided to organize a march to petition the government.&nbsp;

 - Considerable planning was needed so a March Committee was set up to plan the route.&nbsp;